tlevine/dada.pink/stuff/when-i-have-a-house/index.md

 Preferably, these are all either very inexpensive (found on the street, for example) or very easy to ship.

+It would be very cool if this stuff all fit in one bag that I can check on an airplane.
+It would be almost as cool if it fit in up to three bags; that just means I have to take two airplane trips.
+This is discussed further in the section on [moving house](#moving-house)

 For example, chairs may be meditation cushions, and tables may have legs that are easy to remove.
 Instead of rugs, I can simply have several pairs of house shoes that other people can use (and I guess a box to put the dirty house shoes so that people trust that the shoes they are wearing are clean).

-It would be very cool if this stuff all fit in one bag that I can check on an airplane.
+My thoughts on specific items are quite tentative at the moment, but here they are.

+* Four pairs of house shoes
+* Hamper for dirty house shoes

+Kitchen counter and kitchen appliances don't move.

 ## Details on items
+Here are some more preferences about specific items.

 <h3 id="containers">Portable containers</h3>
 Containers for liquids that I carry day-to-day must have between 10 and 30